google/rust-design-faq/src/code.md

     * [cloned](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.cloned)
     * [flatten](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flatten)

+C++20 recently introduced [ranges](https://en.cppreference.com/w/cpp/ranges), a feature that allows you to pipeline operations on a collection similar to the way Rust iterators do, so this style of programming is likely to become more common in C++ too.

 To summarize: While in C++ you tend to operate on collections by performing a series of operations on each individual item, in Rust you'll typically apply a pipeline of operations to the whole collection.
 Make this mental switch and your code will not just become more idiomatic but more efficient, too.

 ## Isn't it confusing to use the same variable name twice?